EnactProtocol/encat-spec-and-tools/README.md

 ### Capabilities

-A **capability** is a unit of functionality defined in YAML that follows the Enact Protocol Schema.
+Capabilities are the basic building blocks of the Enact Protocol.
+Each **capability** is defined in YAML that follows the Enact Protocol Schema.
 **Required Fields:**
 ```yaml
 enact: 1.0.0              # Protocol version